How Long Does It Take to Detox from Meth?

 Meth Withdrawal Timeline

 The meth detox timeline is different for everyone.
-It can last anywhere from a few days to a few weeks depending on the person and how long they were using meth.
+It can last anywhere from a few days to a few weeks depending on the individual and how long they were using meth.
 The physical process of detoxing meth, when symptoms are most severe, can last for up to two or three days.

 After this point, symptoms begin to decrease in intensity.
 However, symptoms tend to linger for a while after the body has physically detoxed.
-Some people develop what is known as Post-Acute Withdrawal Syndrome, or PAWS.
+Some people develop what is known as post-acute withdrawal syndrome, or (PAWS).
 For those with PAWS, symptoms such as depression, suicidal thoughts, and intense cravings can last months after detox.4

 What to Expect During Meth Detox